s-yadav/react-number-format/documentation/v5/docs/numeric_format.md

 **default**: `false`

+This allows enabling or disabling leading zeros in the input field.
 By default, on blur of an input, leading zeros are removed.
-To disable the behaviour, set `allowLeadingZeros` to `true`.
+To allow all 0s in the input field, set `allowLeadingZeros` to `true`.
+This does not, however, control trailing zeros.

 ```js
 import { NumericFormat } from 'react-number-format';